robotmlg/these-american-lives/README.md

 ```

 ## Run
 1. Setup the db schema according to `schema.sql`.
-Update the paths in here to point to your data files, if you want to import episode data
 2. Add a `TALReruns/Config/postgresl.json` with your db information
 ```
 {